 There is good medical care on Koh Chang and if your baby or child is becoming sick, don't wait, ask to go to see a doctor.

 Doctors speak well English.

 There are drugstores everywhere on the island, sometimes several in the same street.
-You can find lots of medications, even without doctor prescription and they also speak English.
+You can find lots of medications, even without a doctor's prescription and they also speak English.

-Be sure to have the necessary vaccinations before leaving your countries and also a good travel insurance.
+Be sure to have the necessary vaccinations before leaving your country and also good travel insurance.
 Private medical care is very expensive.